 - Reinstall the elbows.
 When the elbow begins to be snug, position the elbow as it was when removed and tighten the locknut.
-Reinstall reservoir hoses to elbows. - 8.
-Fill reservoir to 1/4-1/2 in.
-(6-13 mm) with 20W-50 (API Service Class SL or higher) oil. - 9.
-Start and drive the unit for 1-2 minutes. - 10.
-If the transaxles sound noisy or have poor steering response, there may be air trapped in the transaxles.
-Follow purge instructions below. - 11.
-If oil needs to be added, refer back to steps 4-10. - 12.
-To purge air from the transaxle, raise tractor and block with tires off the ground.
-With engine running, slowly move Forward Speed Control forward and backward 5 to 6 times.
+Reinstall reservoir hoses to elbows. - Fill reservoir to 1/4-1/2 in.
+(6-13 mm) from the bottom with 20W-50 (API Service Class SL or higher) oil. - 9.
+Start and drive the tractor for 1-2 minutes. - 10.
+Check the reservoir oil level.
+It should be 1/4-1/2 in.
+(6-13 mm) from the bottom.
+If oil needs to be added, refer to steps 4-10. - 11.
+If the transaxles sound noisy or have poor steering response, there may be air trapped in the transaxle that needs to be purged.

+To purge air from transaxle, raise the tractor and block with tires off the ground.
+With engine running, slowly move the Forward Speed Control forward and backward 5 to 6 times.
 Turn off engine and check oil level and add if needed.
 Repeat procedure until transaxles operate at normal noise levels and move smoothly in forward and reverse.